 You are familiar with the testing templates for the quality assurance team.
-What will you do if someone asks you to produce a user acceptance testing template design?
+What will you do if someone asks you to produce a user acceptance testing template design or UAT testing template design?
 Will you use the same testing template or tweak it a bit to accommodate the difference of mindsets?

 We believe in tweaking the user acceptance testing template.